 Our only fund raiser is an Annual Used Book Sale held in early August.
 Membership meetings are normally held the 3rd Tuesday of each month.

-League of Women Voters Organizing in Marquette County!
+League of Women Voters of Marquette County!